 In this exercise, you will sign up for a Microsoft Account to use Excel for the web.

+If you already have a Microsoft account, you can skip Exercise 1 and proceed to Exercise 2 directly.

 Go to www.office.com.
 Click Sign in